Introduction / History

 What are their beliefs?

-The great majority of the Eastern Magar practice ethnic religions, while the minority are practicing Hindus.
+The great majority of the Magar practice ethnic religions, while the minority are practicing Hindus.
 Like other Magar groups, Hinduism has greatly influenced the Eastern Magar.
 Many now worship the three major Hindu gods: Brahma (creator of the universe), Vishnu (protector and preserver of the worlds), and Shiva (the destroyer), as well as a host of other deities.

 What are their needs?